Finding the right building

 Parking for patients and visitors

 Royal Brompton Hospital is in a pay-and-display, parking meter zone (street parking).
+Spaces are very limited and not guaranteed, please take this into account if you have an appointment.

 There is a public car park three minutes' walk away on Sydney Street, near King's Road and managed by CP Plus Parking.